adamdbradley/foresight.js/README.md

-## Foresight Options
+## Foresight.js Options
-Foresight comes with default settings, but using the _foresight.options_ object allows you to customize them as needed.
+Foresight.js comes with default settings, but using the _foresight.options_ object allows you to customize them as needed.
 The easiest way to configure foresight.js is to include the _foresight.options_ configuration before the foresight.js script, such as:

     <script>
         foresight = {